 I got my first dog when I was in the third grade.
-We’d just moved halfway across the country and I had zero friends at school, but when I walked out of school each day, there was a tiny wiener dog waiting to walk home with me.
-The transition was rough to say the least, but the soothing presence of that sweet dog helped more than I can possibly explain.
+We’d just moved halfway across the country and I had zero friends at school, but when I walked out of school each day, a tiny wiener dog was waiting to walk home with me.
+The transition was rough, to say the least, but the soothing presence of that sweet dog helped more than I can explain.

 The truth is that as a child, my dogs helped me handle the bad days and made the good days a little more fun (and furry!)
 While I wasn’t a military kid, I do know that all of the benefits I experienced are just as important for children whose parents serve, perhaps even more so.